 - Use your private parts as Piranha bait.

-I have to admit, it was catchy — and it made me think, “there’s some pretty dumb ways to ask for donations.”
+I have to admit, it was catchy enough (definitely not vanilla marketing!) to get my toes tapping — and it made me think, “there’s some pretty dumb ways to ask for donations, too.”

 People get tired of needy people and needy organizations.
-It makes them think you don’t know how to manage your budget and this is how you lose trust.
-Once that happens, you’ve lost them.
+It makes them think you don’t know how to manage your budget — and that is how you lose trust.
+Once you’ve lost trust, you’ve lost the prospect.
 (Hint: This is where planned gifts come in.
 They make you look legitimate.)

 I read that the Dumb Ways to Die characters were so popular they were featured in a marketing campaign for insurance.
 The tag line was, “the dumbest way to die is without life insurance.”
 I’d like to add my own take: